kenhaios/fp_automation_test/maestro/docs/APP_BUILD_GUIDE.md

 - Check `maestro/build/README.md` for quick reference
 - Review Xcode build logs for compilation errors
 - Use `make help` to see all available commands
-- Contact the QA team for environment-specific configuration questions